 Dimidjian and colleagues (2015) adapted MBCT for perinatal women.
 They found an “18% relapse/recurrence rate through 6 months postpartum.”
 For pregnant women battling depression, this research provides hope.

-A 2014 study by Raes and colleagues found MBCT is well-suited for adolescents.
+A 2014 study by Raes, Griffith, van der Gucht, and Williams found MBCT is well-suited for adolescents.
 Their randomized, controlled study was a first of its kind and included 408 students ages 13-20.
 Results showed that the intervention group experienced “significantly greater reductions in depression compared with the control groups at 6-month follow-up.”

 How Can Meditation Therapy be Used for PTSD and Anxiety Disorders?

 In 2015 the US Department of Veterans Affairs issued the Evidence Map of Mindfulness report.
 It summarized the research through February 2014 (Hempel et al., 2014).
 At that time, the report indicated some support for MBCT and MBSR interventions in the following areas: